younglaker/EasyCanvas/README.md

 # Who use this？

-[Pixeler](http://laker.me/pixeler/), a app of designing pixel picture.
+[Pixeler](http://laker.me/pixeler/), an app of designing pixel picture.

     If you use EasyCanvas in your projects too, welcome to show your projects here.